LLNL/GRAPE/README.md

                             [default: .grapeconfig.publish.logEntryHeader]
     --tickVersion=<bool>    Tick a version number as a part of this publish action.
                             [default: .grapeconfig.publish.tickVersion]
+    --tickOnCascade=<slot>  Tick the <slot> version number when performing a cascade.
+                            Default behavior governed by the flow.topicCascadeTick mapping.
     -T <arg>                An argument to pass to grape-version tick.
 Type grape version --help for available options and defaults. -T can be used multiple times to pass multiple arguments.
     --user=<user>           Your Bitbucket username.